 The Alternative Investment Fund Managers Directive (AIFMD) will soon become law in EU member states.
 One of the stated aims of the AIFMD is to enhance the transparency to investors (and regulators) of fund managers and the funds they manage.
-In the context of transparency in relation to open-ended funds like hedge funds, Meera Shah examines whether investors can rely solely on the transparency requirements of the AIFMD or whether investors should continue to negotiate additional information rights.
+In the context of transparency in relation to open-ended funds like hedge funds, this article examines whether investors can rely solely on the transparency requirements of the AIFMD or whether investors should continue to negotiate additional information rights.

 The AIFMD and its secondary measures have been one of the most controversial and heavily debated pieces of financial regulation to emerge from the European Union (EU).
 The AIFMD seeks to regulate fund managers (AIFMs) of alternative investment funds (AIFs) in the non-UCITS fund sector.